 - 1. Preheat the oven to 375°F (190°C).
 Line a rimmed baking sheet with aluminum foil.

-- 2. Plop the stick of butter in a 9-by-9-by 2-inch (23-by-23-by-5 cm) square baking dish or a 10-by-2-inch (25-by-5 cm) round casserole pan and place it in the preheating oven just until the butter melts.
+- 2. Plop the stick of butter in a 9-by-9-by 2-inch (23-by-23-by-5 cm) square baking dish or a 9-inch deep-dish pie plate or a 10-by-2-inch (25-by-5 cm) round casserole pan and place it in the preheating oven just until the butter melts.
 You may want to let the oven door slightly ajar (even if it is summer) so you don’t forget about the butter and let it burn.

 - 3. In a large bowl, gently toss the peaches and 1 cup sugar and let it rest while you prepare the cobbler batter until the peaches release some of their juices.